Reclaiming Your Power: 8 Strategies for Withdrawal from Love Addiction

-The following steps will help you start breaking free fom the pain and finding strength to move forward on a healthy path in your life:
+The following are some important steps to help you start breaking free fom the pain and finding strength to move forward on a healthy path.

 1. Breaking out of Denial

 One of the hardest things for love addicts experiencing a breakup is breaking denial of an ex-partner and the relationship they were in.
 Denial is the PRIMARY psychological symptom of addiction.
 Denial is the one sure thing that will halt recovering.
 You cannot overcome a problem unless you come to fully accept that it exists.
 Denial comes in the form of:

 - Ignoring how unhealthy the relationship actually was